hazelpunzalan/MeXe402_Midterm_Punzalan-Jhen-Hazel-C./README.md

 ### Logistic Regression Dataset
+This dataset applies logistic regression to investigate how different physicochemical properties affect the quality of red wine.
+By analyzing factors such as fixed acidity, volatile acidity, citric acid, residual sugar, chlorides, and more, the model pinpoints which characteristics are key indicators of superior wine quality.
+This insight can assist winemakers in refining their production processes to craft wines that align with or surpass consumer expectations.

 # PROJECT OBJECTIVES
 - we'll aim to predict the continuous sales variable based on sdvertising expenditures in TV, RADIO, and NEWSPAPER.